 Growing a Culture of Kindness

 Growing a culture of kindness at a school takes time and commitment.
-I have been fortunate enough to be in my fifth year at one elementary school.
-This allows me to see the efforts and work of the staff and myself in creating a culture of kindness.
-Kindness is a trait that we talk a lot about at assemblies, on the announcements, and in classes.
+A staff needs to collaborate and commit to creating a culture of kindness.
+At my school, kindness is a trait that we talk a lot about at assemblies, on the announcements, and in classes.
 Here are a few school-wide activities that we have done over the past few years to promote kindness at our school, that you can use to grow your kindness culture.

 This school year our staff and students were feeling a bit disengaged with the new Covid-19 Health and Safety regulations.
 We are a school that participates in many whole-school activities, family groupings, monthly assemblies, multi-grade events, buddy classes, and school jobs.
 These create a sense of strong community, and have been put aside because we cannot meet as a large group.